top of page

 Another financial benefit of Roth IRA distributions is their exclusion from taxable income.
 Therefore, they don’t increase a taxpayer’s adjusted gross income (AGI).
 As a result, taxpayers taking Roth distributions instead of taxable distributions can reduce or eliminate the 3.8% Net Income Investment Tax (NIIT).
 In contrast, distributions from Traditional IRAs and most employer-sponsored retirement plans increase a client’s AGI and subject him or her to additional NIIT because the NIIT is assessed against the lesser of AGI in excess of an indexed amount or net investment income.

 Depending on their current tax situation and the tax bracket of their retirement, be sure to consider recommending the Roth IRA to your clients.
-That helps mitigate the you can't make me vibe.
+That helps mitigate the "you can't make me" vibe and might help you on the CFP exam.

 bottom of page